top of page

 Finally bake the loaf in the pre-heated oven for 30 minutes - the loaf should sound hollow if tapped on the base.

-Transfer to a cooling rack to cool completely before serving.
+Transfer to a cooling rack to cool completely before slicing.

 Cypriot Village Bread